sussol/mobile/README.md

 * If you have been testing, clear app data from mSupply Mobile
 * Make sure SureLock is active when ever not using the tablet
 * If using a sim card for data, set up an APN appropriately for the mobile service
+* If upgrading an old site from the old mobile app, make sure that all invoices (customer and supplier) that not finalised ARE finalised.
+In new mobile "In Progress" customer invoices automatically adjust stock, so if they were to be deleted it would add stock.
+Supplier invoices would add stock if someone using the app finalised them.
+Allowing this possibility just opens doors for stock count inaccuracies